PhD and Post-Doc (Research Fellow) openings (HCI, Interaction Design)

 The culture in the Exertion Games Lab is one of interdisciplinary

 work.
 At the Exertion Games Lab, we do not just philosophize and write

 about the future, we actively invent it.
 We emphasize the development

 of working prototypes in order to fully understand what play is, why

 we play, and how we will play in the future.
 We do this because we

-believe playing and gaming is a fundamental part of what makes us
+believe playing is a fundamental part of what makes us

 humans who we are, and an understanding of this brings us closer to

 our vision of a better world filled with interactive technologies that